 - Australian Capital Territory: Canberra

 - Lord Howe Island – clocks move 30 minutes forward (instead of 1 hour).

 Australians in these areas do not observe DST:

 Clocks spring forward in these places in the early hours of Sunday, September 30, 2012:

 Several Time Zones

 Australia has different time zones due to its large geographical size.Meeting Planner - Find the best time to call across time zones

 Australians who welcome DST see many advantages, such as having more afternoon daylight for outdoor activities, which could be a boost to tourism.
 On the other hand, there are those would prefer not to have DST due to health concerns and other reasons.

-Did you know that some media refer to daylight saving time as “daylight savings time”?
-The term “daylight saving time” is considered to be correct.
+Some media refer to daylight saving time as “daylight savings time” or "summer time".
+However, “daylight saving time” is considered to be correct.

 - Australia & New Zealand end DST on April 6, 2014